Xyunyao/IDP_REST_tutorial/POST_SIMULATION_ANALYSIS/README.md

 - s0 = start at frame 0
 - -800 shift time index by -800

-Now we have a corrected index file, we use it generate the demultiplexed trajectories.
-This can be done using `make_demux.sh` as :
+Now index file corrected, it is used to generate the demultiplexed trajectories.
+This can be done using `scripts/make_demux.sh` as :

 ```bash
 sh make_demux.sh <path/to/replica/index/xvg/file/> <path/to/replica/directories/>
 ```

-Now we have a set of trajectories which has the absolute path taken by the respective replicas.
+Now trajectories containing the absolute path taken by the respective replicas are generated.

 ## Periodic Boundary corrections

-Before we proceed with the analysis we need to correct the trajectories for the periodic boundary conditions which we implement during the simulations.
-To do that let's create a `.tpr` file with only protein and ions information.
+Before proceeding with analysis correction of the trajectories for the periodic boundary conditions which was implement during the simulations.
+To do that a `.tpr` file with only protein and ions information is required.
 This can be done using the following command :

 ```bash
 gmx convert-tpr -s <production tpr> -o <protein-ions tpr> -n index.ndx